George Pusenkoff: The Copyright-Violation-Process initiated by Helmut Newton (The Power of Blue)

-The Hanseatisches Oberlandesgericht decided in favor of Cohen, since his processing had so alienated almost all core elements of Helmut Newton's photograph that there was hardly anything left that reminded one of Newton's work of art.
-The court went into detail about the differences in Newton's and Cohen's works.
+The Hanseatisches Oberlandesgericht decided in favor of Pusenkoff, since his processing had so alienated almost all core elements of Helmut Newton's photograph that there was hardly anything left that reminded one of Newton's work of art.
+The court went into detail about the differences in Newton's and Pusenkoff's works.
 The judges argued that Newton's metier is that of a photographer who primarily works with light.
-In contrast, Cohen profession is that of a painter, his field of work is the surface.
-While Newton is concerned with the objectified representation of eroticism, none of this is visible in George Cohen's work.
+In contrast, Pusenkoff's profession is that of a painter, his field of work is the surface.
+While Newton is concerned with the objectified representation of eroticism, none of this is visible in George Pusenkoff's work.
 In his picture, the woman depicted in the nude can only be seen as a silhouette, the yellow square hides her naked shame, the color blue is clearly perceived as a reminiscence of Yves Klein.
-While Newton insisted that the special pose in which the woman can be seen in Cohen's painting "Power of Blue" was identical to the one in his photograph, the court declared that merely the posture and pose of a photograph were not protected by copyright.
+While Newton insisted that the special pose in which the woman can be seen in Pusenkoff's painting "Power of Blue" was identical to the one in his photograph, the court declared that merely the posture and pose of a photograph were not protected by copyright.

 At the time, the process caused a lot of sensation, also internationally, not only because of the plaintiff Helmut Newton, but above all because it was one of the first processes on the subject of the appropriation and alienation of existing works of art, as they were used by postmodern artists, e.g. in Appropriation art.